spotify/confidence-sdk-swift/README.md

 `confidence.activate()` and then trigger a background refresh via `confidence.asyncFetch()` for future sessions.

 ### Setting the context
-The context is a key-value map used for sampling and for targeting, when flag are evaluated by the Confidence backend.
+The context is a key-value map used for sampling and for targeting, when flags are evaluated by the Confidence backend.
 It is also appended to the tracked events, making it a great way to create dimensions for metrics in Confidence.

 ```swift